 Income figures are intended as a guide only.

-Being a pilot is not a nine-to-five job and unusual working hours should be expected.
-The length of a working day varies depending on the company and route but can range from three to twelve hours.
-The start times of a day will often differ depending on the route, sometimes beginning in the early morning and sometimes late at night.
+Expect to work unusual hours as being a pilot is not a 9am to 5pm job.
+The length of a working day varies depending on the company and route, but can range from three to twelve hours.
+Start times will often differ depending on the route, sometimes beginning in the early morning and sometimes late at night.

 What to expect

-- As pilots can often be on standby duty, they generally need to live near the airport where they are based so they can get there at relatively short notice.
+- You'll often be on standby so you'll need to live near the airport where you're based to get there at relatively short notice.

-- Pilots working for short-haul airlines often have their working shifts for a month or two ahead.
-This results in a more stable working/home life balance.
+- If you work for a short-haul airline, you'll generally receive your shifts a month or two in advance.
+This results in a more stable work/life balance.

-- Long-haul airline pilots are expected to spend much greater periods of time away from home as they will fly further distances.
-This means that they often have to adjust to different time zones and may regularly stay overnight at their destinations.
+- If you're a long-haul airline pilot you'll spend greater periods of time away from home, flying long distances.
+You'll need to be able to adjust to different time zones and may regularly stay overnight at your destinations.

 - Pilots are restricted to 900 flying hours per year.
-On scheduled airlines, the workload is spread evenly throughout the year; on charter airlines, the summer months are busier than the winter months.
+On scheduled airlines the workload is spread evenly throughout the year, while on charter airlines the summer months are busier than the winter months.

 - The majority of commercial airline pilots are men, but more women are now entering the profession.

-- Most of a pilot's working time is spent sitting in the cockpit of the aircraft, and the majority of cockpits are designed with comfort in mind.
-Long-haul pilots may suffer tiredness, particularly if they are flying either eastwards or westwards through different time zones.
+- Most of your time is spent sitting in the cockpit of the aircraft, and the majority of cockpits are designed with comfort in mind.
+If you're a long-haul pilot you may suffer tiredness, particularly if you're flying either eastwards or westwards through different time zones.
 On long-haul flights, there are often bunks on the aircraft where you can take a short nap.

-- The role requires a lot of work and dedication as pilots are required to pass certain tests every six months and so must carry out the necessary study.
-A medical must be passed every year.
+- The role requires a lot of work and dedication - you're required to pass certain tests every six months, so must carry out the necessary study.
+You also have to pass a medical every year.

-The usual qualifications needed to begin training as a pilot are a minimum of five GCSEs and two A-levels.
-The training requires a good level of understanding of maths and physics and so any qualifications that demonstrate this may be of an advantage.
+To begin training as a pilot, you'll need a minimum of five GCSEs and two A-levels.
+The training requires a good level of understanding of maths and physics and so any qualifications that demonstrate this may be an advantage.

-A degree or postgraduate qualification is not required, although some people may choose to take one to make them stand out in the tough competition.
+A degree or postgraduate qualification is not required, although some people may choose to take one to make them stand out from the crowd.

-Related degrees are available, for example Buckinghamshire New University offers a BA in Air Transport with Commercial Pilot Training, but this degree is not essential to become an airline pilot and costs for the flight training are on top of the normal degree costs.
+Related degrees are available, for example Buckinghamshire New University offers a BSc (Hons) in Air Transport with Commercial Pilot Training, but these aren't essential to become an airline pilot and costs for the flight training are on top of the normal degree costs.

-There are other degrees such as aviation management, aviation technology and aircraft engineering that are combined with 'pilot studies'.
+There are other degrees, such as aviation management, aviation technology and aircraft engineering, which are combined with pilot studies.

-These courses can help start you off in flying as they typically cover the theoretical work needed for a private pilot's licence.
-Flying lessons may be available but they will be at an additional cost.
+These courses can help start you off in flying as they typically cover the theoretical work you'll need for a private pilot's licence.
+Flying lessons may be available but they'll be at an additional cost.

 In order to work as an airline (commercial) pilot you must hold an Airline Transport Pilot Licence (ATPL).
 This qualification is known as a 'frozen ATPL' and becomes 'unfrozen' when a certain number of hours and experience have been achieved.

-It is important when considering routes into the career, that you chose the right one for you.
-The two main ways to achieve an ATPL are via the following paths:
+It's important, when considering routes into the career, that you choose the right one for you.
+The two main ways to achieve an ATPL are as follows:

-- Integrated course - this is an intensive full-time course, which takes around 18 months to complete.
+- Integrated course - this is an intensive, full-time course, which takes around 18 months to complete.
 The course is carried out with a flight training provider and is a mixture of classroom theory work and practical flying.
-No previous experience is required for this route, with training providers taking students from zero hours of flying up to the required amount for the ATPL.
+You don't need any previous experience for this route, as the training providers take students from zero hours of flying up to the required amount for the ATPL.
 Costs for this route are expensive and typically range from £80,000 to £90,000.

-- Modular training - this is offered by the same training providers and covers the same topics and examinations as the integrated route, but is carried out in chunks, which can be completed with breaks in between.
-The theory side of the course can be completed as a full-time classroom course or as a distance-learning course to allow the student to work at the same time.
-The modular training may be more appealing to those students who cannot afford the more expensive integrated course as they are able to complete sections as they can afford them and work in between if needed.
-To carry out the modular route the student must already hold a private pilot licence and have completed 150 hours of flying before starting the practical flying aspect of the course.
+- Modular training - this is offered by the same training providers and covers the same topics and examinations as the integrated route but can be carried out in chunks, allowing you to complete sections as you can afford them and work in between if needed.
+The theory side of the course can be completed as either a full-time classroom course or as a distance-learning course so you can work at the same time.
+The modular training may be more appealing if you can't afford the more expensive integrated course.
+Check the requirements for entry onto the modular route, as you may need to hold a private pilot licence and have completed 150 hours of flying before you can start the practical flying aspect of the course.
 Although a cheaper option, the modular route is still expensive and involves more self-study.

-Full or part sponsorship from an airline, which pays for the student's training is sometimes available, but usually only when the aviation industry is doing well and there is a high demand for pilots.
-It may be difficult to find such opportunities while the industry is still trying to recover its growth since the recession.
-When sponsorship opportunities are available, competition is extremely fierce.
+Full or part sponsorship from an airline (which pays for your training) is sometimes available, but usually only when the aviation industry is doing well and there is a high demand for pilots.
+Competition is extremely fierce for sponsorship opportunities.

-It is highly recommended that before you commit to any training you take the Civil Aviation Authority (CAA) Class One Medical.
-It is a requirement that all airline pilots pass this medical, and if you do not, you will not be able to complete the training to achieve the ATPL.
+It's highly recommended that, before you commit to any training and costs, you take the Civil Aviation Authority (CAA) Class One Medical.
+It's a requirement that all airline pilots pass this medical and, if you don't, you won't be able to complete the training to achieve the ATPL.

-The Honourable Company of Air Pilots runs aptitude tests, which are useful for those with little or no flying experience to see if they may be suited to a career as a pilot.
+The Honourable Company of Air Pilots runs aptitude tests, which are useful if you have little or no flying experience to see if you may be suited to a career as a pilot.
 Information on how to register for one of these is available at Air Pilots: Aptitude Tests.

 - leadership skills, with the ability to give clear commands to cabin crew and passengers.